 GEORGE/MICHAEL (WORKING TITLE)

 Hyeyung Sol Yoon is currently creating musical works for a project led by artists and dancers Michael Sakamoto (Butoh) and George de la Peña (Ballet), and her work “Garden of the Willis” choreographed by Sakamoto and de la Peńa had its world premiere in April 2022 performed by the students from the University of Nebraska’s dance department.
-She and her colleagues will be in residence at Jacob’s Pillow in October 2022 developing the work.
+She and her colleagues were in residence at Jacob’s Pillow in October 2022 to develop the work.

 George/Michael” (working title) explores the embodied legacies of ballet and butoh dance in the real and imagined lives of its lead performers, George de la Peña and Michael Sakamoto.
 Conceived as a “subjective documentary” blending memoir, history, and fiction, this dance theater project traces connections between wildly diverse inspirations, such as ballet legend Vaslav Nijinsky (portrayed by de la Peña in the Hollywood film, Nijinsky), butoh creator Hijikata Tatsumi, exotic oriental fantasies in modern ballet, and fetishism around French literature and the body in early butoh.
 Sakamoto and de la Peña also reflect on paradoxes within their contemporary dance identities: what it means to be a male artist in the era of #metoo, queer politics, and racial reckoning with white supremacy, while maintaining dance’s potential to enliven and transform.